puyangZhao/puyangZhao.github.io/_pages/about.md

 I'm currently involved in several exciting projects that leverage advanced statistical and machine learning techniques to address critical issues in public health:

 1. Analyzing wearable device data to uncover patterns in tobacco use behaviors
-2. Developing machine learning models for predicting smoking cessation outcomes
+2. Developing machine learning models for predicting vaping cessation outcomes
 3. Conducting longitudinal analyses of e-cigarette adoption and usage trends
 4. Using EMA studies to investigate environmental triggers for tobacco use